petrjahoda/zapsi_service/rules.md

 Files should be maximal 1000 lines long, optimal <500 lines long.
 Comment are forbidden, use logging instead.
 Always use main.go as a starting point for every software.
 Use default go coding conventions.
 Handle errors first.
 Do not use if-else, use only if.
 Use switch instead of multiples if-else.

+##Git commits
+Commit after every change.
+Use these tags:
+- new
+- enhancement
+- change
+- bug fix

+Examples:
+- new: table device
+- enhancement: added percentage remaining for downloading data
+- change: calculating speed for special speed port (meters to centimeters)
+- bug fix: logging was not working properly, not everything was logged

 ## Technologies

 Main language : Go with libraries: GORM, httprouter, amCharts, MetroUI